Attitude Adjustment

 • With the right mental management, your feelings can help as much as they can hinder you.

-At the same time, focus your goals off of yourself:
+8. At the same time, focus your goals away from yourself:

 • “Follow your passion” is terrible advice: an endeavor that’s simply for yourself is well-worded selfishness.

-• The only value and meaning we get from our tasks comes through how we feel responsible to benefit others.
+• The only value and meaning we get from our tasks comes from how we feel responsible for serving others’ interests.

-• True improvement of the “self” requires shifting focus onto the “other”.
+• True improvement of the “self” requires shifting focus to the “other”.

-• Even certain “selfish” things like self-reliance can be breaking away from self-centered thoughts.
+• Even certain “selfish” things, like self-reliance, can be broken away from self-centered thoughts.

 • You don’t “deserve” others’ moral conduct, respect, friendship, love, courtesy, or understanding.